Quantum binary polyhedral groups and their actions on quantum planes: Hopf actions with trivial homological determinant

 Now, we are ready to prove Theorem \ref{thm2.3}.

 \begin{proof}[Proof of Theorem \ref{thm2.3}] Proceed by contradiction and assume that $B:=R^H$ is AS regular.
 By the hypotheses of Theorem \ref{thm2.3}, $R$ is noetherian and AS regular.
-The hypothesis in Lemma \ref{lem2.5}(iii) holds because $H$ is a finite dimensional Hopf algebra \cite[Theorem 4.4.2]{Montgomery}.
+The hypothesis in Lemma \ref{lem2.5}(iii) holds because $H$ is a semisimple Hopf algebra \cite[Theorem 4.4.2]{Montgomery}.
 Since $R$ and $B$ have the same injective dimension, they have the same global dimension when both have finite global dimension.
 By Lemma \ref{lem2.5}(b), $\deg p_R(t)<\deg p_B(t)$.
 Hence, $\ell_R=\deg p_R(t)<\deg p_B(t)=\ell_B$ due to Lemma \ref{lem2.4}(b).
 By Lemma \ref{lem2.6}(b), $\hdet_H R$ is not trivial, thus producing a contradiction. \end{proof}

-Next, we recall results from \cite{CWZ:Nakayama} on finite dimensional Hopf actions on AS regular algebras of global dimension 2, sometimes with trivial homological detereminant.
+Next, we recall results from \cite{CWZ:Nakayama} on finite dimensional Hopf actions on AS regular algebras of global dimension 2, sometimes with trivial homological determinant.
 These results are used later, especially in Section \ref{sec6}.

 \begin{proposition} Let $H$ be a finite dimensional Hopf algebra.
-Let $R$ be an AS regular algebra of global dimension 2, to say, $k_q[u,v]$ or $k_J[u,v]$.
-Suppose that $H$ acts on $R$ inner faithfully and preserves the grading of $R$. \begin{enumerate} \item \cite[Theorem 5.10]{CWZ:Nakayama} If $R$ is either $k_J[u,v]$ or $k_q[u,v]$ for $q$ not a root of unity, then $H$ is a group algebra. \item \cite[Theorem 0.1 and Remark 4.4]{CWZ:Nakayama} If $R=k_q[u,v]$ with $q = \pm 1$ and if the $H$-action on $R$ has trivial homological determinant, then $H$ is semisimple. \item Assume Hypothesis \ref{hyp0.2} with $H$ nonsemisimple.
+Let $R$ be an AS regular algebra of global dimension 2, that is to say, $k_q[u,v]$ or $k_J[u,v]$.
+Suppose that $H$ acts on $R$ inner faithfully and preserves the grading of $R$. \begin{enumerate} \item \cite[Theorem 5.10]{CWZ:Nakayama} If $R$ is either $k_J[u,v]$ or $k_q[u,v]$ for $q$ not a root of unity, then $H$ is a group algebra. \item \cite[Theorem 0.1 and Remark 4.4]{CWZ:Nakayama} If $R=k_q[u,v]$ with $q = \pm 1$ and if the $H$-action on $R$ has trivial homological determinant, then $H$ is semisimple. \item Assume Hypothesis \ref{hyp0.2} with $H$ non-semisimple.
 Then $R = k_{q}[u,v]$ for $q$ a root of unity with $q \neq \pm 1$. \end{enumerate} \end{proposition}

 \begin{proof} Part (c) follows from parts (a,b). \end{proof}

 The following result provides the classification of finite dimensional, cocommutative Hopf algebras $H$ acting on $R$ satisfying Hypothesis \ref{hyp0.2}.
 Recall that $H$ is a finite group algebra in this case.
 Moreover, if $R = k[u,v]$, then $G$ is a finite subgroup of $SL_2(k)$, so we cover the cases where $R$ is noncommutative below.